gnthibault/RemoteObservatory/conf_files/dockers/README.md

 * outputs.influxdb_v2

-Check [this](https://www.influxdata.com/blog/mqtt-topic-payload-parsing-telegraf/) for more infos
+Check [this](https://www.influxdata.com/blog/mqtt-topic-payload-parsing-telegraf/) for more infos [This](https://docs.influxdata.com/telegraf/v1.18/administration/configuration/#measurement-filtering) link can also be useful to route data to the right buckets

 Once you've customized telegraf.conf, you can run the Telegraf container with it mounted in the expected location: